 Quick Facts: –

-- The Empire State Building, the Chrysler Building, the Golden Gate Bridge all built as a part of Depression era worker relief program.
+- The Empire State Building, the Chrysler Building, the Golden Gate Bridge were all built as a part of depression era worker relief program.

-- Hebert Hoover was the President when the Great Depression began.
+- Hebert Hoover was the President during the Great Depression..

 - The Wall Street Crash of 1929 was one of the main causes of the Great Depression.

-- Approximately 3 million children left their school.
+- Approximately 3 million children left their schools.